 The Bose Smart Soundbar 300 has mediocre audio format support via its HDMI ARC port.
 It supports some very common formats such as Dolby Digital, but it has to downmix this content into stereo to play it.
 It doesn't support eARC or Dolby Atmos.

-The Bose Smart Soundbar 300 doesn't have a Full HDMI In port.
+Unlike the Denon Home Sound Bar 550, the Bose Smart Soundbar 300 doesn't have a Full HDMI In port.

 This soundbar only supports Dolby Digital via its Optical In port.
 This format is commonly found on Blu-ray discs as well as streaming platforms.